Frank Carter (musician): Personal life

 Carter followed a straight edge lifestyle beginning in 2003, however ended his sobriety on Christmas 2015.
-For sometime after that, he struggled with alcohol abuse, but by February 2016 he had developed a relatively healthy relationship with the substance.
+For some time after that, he struggled with alcohol and substance abuse, and has since returned to sobriety as of September 2022.

 He is outspoken about his struggle with anxiety.
 In an interview with Music Feeds he stated that the struggle had been present since he was seven years old.

-He was married to English tattoo artist Sarah Carter Schor, however the pair divorced in early 2018.
+He was married to Scottish tattoo artist Sarah Carter Schor, however the pair divorced in early 2018.
 They have one child together, their daughter Mercy Rose Carter.